cognisant/Docs.DevelopmentProcess/README.md

 ##### Retrospective Goals

 The team reviews the goals selected during the [retrospective](#Retrospective) at the end of the previous sprint.
 If necessary, tasks can be added to the sprint board in a swimlane for each retrospective goal.
+Retrospective goals for the sprint are also noted on the dashboard tab of the [Sprint Velocity Spreadsheet](#Tracking-Progress).

 ##### Other Tasks